Mahoney96/react-i-ii-review/state.md

 1. What is state?

+set state is a fuunction that set ups our state objct.

+State

 2. Where do you set initial state?

+We set state  up in the constructor, After the constructor

 3. What method do you use to update state?

+This.setState

 ### Understand